XolioCore/LearningCSharp.App/NET.CSharp.Learning/Exam.md

 b) To generate other exceptions in a program.

-To take corrective action when an error occurs in a program.
-Correct.
-The purpose of catching an exception is to take corrective action when an error occurs.
+c) **```To take corrective action when an error occurs in a program.```** _Correct.
+The purpose of catching an exception is to take corrective action when an error occurs._

 #### 149. What is the relationship between the type of exception and the information it contains?

 a) The type of exception and the information it contains are unrelated.

-b) The type of exception determines the information it contains.
-Correct.
-The type of exception determines the information it contains.
+b) **```The type of exception determines the information it contains.```** _Correct.
+The type of exception determines the information it contains._

-The information contained in an exception determines the type of exception.
+c) The information contained in an exception determines the type of exception.

 #### 150. What is a conditional breakpoint in Visual Studio Code?

-a) A breakpoint that only triggers when a specified condition is met.
-Correct.
-A conditional breakpoint is a special type of breakpoint that only triggers when a specified condition is met.
+a) **```A breakpoint that only triggers when a specified condition is met.```** _Correct.
+A conditional breakpoint is a special type of breakpoint that only triggers when a specified condition is met._

-A breakpoint that is triggered every time the code is run.
+b) A breakpoint that is triggered every time the code is run.

-A breakpoint that is only visible in the editor and doesn't affect debugging.
+c) A breakpoint that is only visible in the editor and doesn't affect debugging.

 #### 151. When is an ArgumentOutOfRangeException exception thrown?

 a) An ArgumentOutOfRangeException exception is thrown when an attempt is made to index an array outside the bounds of the array.
-Incorrect.
-This answer choice describes when an IndexOutOfRangeException exception is thrown.

-b) An ArgumentOutOfRangeException exception is thrown when the value of an argument is outside the allowable range of values as defined by the method.
+b) **```An ArgumentOutOfRangeException exception is thrown when the value of an argument is outside the allowable range of values as defined by the method.```**
-Correct.
-An ArgumentOutOfRangeException exception should only be thrown when the value of an argument is outside the allowable range of values as defined by the invoked method.
+_Correct.
+An ArgumentOutOfRangeException exception should only be thrown when the value of an argument is outside the allowable range of values as defined by the invoked method._

-An ArgumentOutOfRangeException exception is thrown when an attempt is made to store a value of one type in an array of another type.
+c) An ArgumentOutOfRangeException exception is thrown when an attempt is made to store a value of one type in an array of another type.

 #### 152. What is the recommended approach for catching exceptions in C#?

 a) Catch any type of exception without specifying an object argument.

-b) Catch only the exceptions that your code knows how to recover from.
-Correct.
-The recommended approach is to catch only the exceptions that your code knows how to recover from.
+b) **```Catch only the exceptions that your code knows how to recover from.```** _Correct.
+The recommended approach is to catch only the exceptions that your code knows how to recover from._

-Catch only the exceptions that aren't derived from System.Exception.
+c) Catch only the exceptions that aren't derived from System.Exception.

 #### 153. How can a developer create a conditional breakpoint in Visual Studio Code?